-Marbofloxacin is broad-spectrum, third-generation fluoroquinolone antibiotic and is freely soluble in aqueous solution.
-It is commonly used in studying antimicrobial resistance and antimicrobial susceptibility testing.
+Marbofloxacin is broad-spectrum, third-generation fluoroquinolone antibiotic commonly used in studying antimicrobial resistance and antimicrobial susceptibility testing.
+Marbofloxacin is freely soluble in water.

 |Mechanism of Action||Fluoroquinolone antibiotics target bacterial DNA gyrase, an enzyme which reduces DNA strain during replication.
 DNA gyrase is required during DNA replication, thus causes an inhibition of DNA synthesis and cell division..|